 If this legislation is not currently permitted in your state, you can explore other options such as opening up a space within your cemetery dedicated to pets where loved ones can visit.
 Managing these additional records is also possible through an integrated CRM, allowing you to manage both human burial records and pet burial records.

 Massachusetts, New York, New Jersey, Pennsylvania, Florida & Oregon have laws allowing owners and pets to be buried together.

 In 2014, New York changed its legislation to allow human owners to be buried with their companions in pet cemeteries only.
 Pet cemeteries are not allowed to take a payment for a human service or to advertise that they offer it.
 As above this now includes not-for-profit cemeteries.

 New Jersey also allows pets and their owners to be buried in the same plot in pet cemeteries only.

 In the state of Florida, so long as pet remains and human remains are separated and prior consent is given from the deceased, then the law allows them to be buried together.

 Cemeteries in Pennsylvania are divided into three sections: one for humans, one for pets, and one for both.
 This law has been in play since the mid 00's.

-In Oregon, it's up to the Cemetery owners who ultimately make the decision whether or not to accept cremated pet remains to be buried in their lot.
-So if you are thinking about moving to the Beaver State for this reason, make sure to do your research on which cemetery allows you to be be buried with your beloved beaver!
+In Oregon, it's up to the cemetery owners who ultimately make the decision whether or not to accept cremated pet remains to be buried in their lot.
+So if you're thinking about moving to the Beaver State for this reason, make sure to do your research on which cemetery allows you to be be buried with your beloved beaver!

 As of 2015 pets and human owners are allowed to be buried together in Massachusetts cemeteries.